kunle123-ui/kunle/Command-Reference.md

 Note: cleos does not save the generated private key.

 ### Create account
-You will need your EOS keys in order to create an account, you must either have your EOS keys registered on the Ethereum network or you can use the [create keys](#create-keys) function to create a new sets of keys
+You will need your EOSIO keys in order to create an account, you must either have your EOSIO keys registered on the Ethereum network or you can use the [create keys](#create-keys) function to create a new sets of keys

 ```base
 $ cleos create account inita tester EOS4toFS3YXEQCkuuw1aqDLrtHim86Gz9u3hBdcBw5KNPZcursVHq EOS7d9A3uLe6As66jzN8j44TXJUqJSK3bFjjEEqR4oTvNAB3iM9SA